What is a show home?

 - Remember that show homes are dressed by expert interior designers who are trained in optimising space - in other words, the home might look much bigger than it actually is.

-- Living rooms often have small furniture, bedrooms might only contain a bed and bedside table, and glass furniture, mirrors and constant lighting might be used to create an illusion of natural light.
+- Living rooms often have small furniture, bedrooms might only contain a bed and bedside table, and glass furniture, mirrors and specialist lighting might be used to create an illusion of natural light.

 - Some features in a show home might not be included in the standard specification.
 Boiling water taps, designer worktops and high-end lighting could all add a hefty chunk onto the buying price.